-Skits for youth groups can take a dull lesson and turn it into something memorable that will get teens talking.
-If you've been teaching youth groups for any length of time, you know that there are times when a lesson falls flat or you need some extra material to keep things moving.
-Skits are perfect for filling this type of voice.
-Not only are they funny and interesting, but they get the youth group members out of the seats and involved in what is going on in class.
+Christian skits for youth groups can take a dull lesson and turn it into something memorable that will get teens talking.
+If you're wondering where to find skits for youth groups, you can check out original skits, browse online, or shop in Christian bookstores.
+Not only are youth skits funny and interesting, but they get the youth group members out of their seats and involved in the class.

-There are many different occasions when you might want to use a skit with your youth group.
-Remember that skits can be as long or as short as you'd like them to be.
+There are many occasions when you might want to use a skit with your youth group.
 They can be acted from scenes out of the Bible, created on the fly or made to suit a specific topic or two.
 Some good times to use skits in your youth group include:

 - When finishing one Bible study and starting another topic as a transition